caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *bool*, *optional*, *default = True*

     Enable progress bars and other pretty console output.
 Doesn't seem to work.
+But who knows, try it out.

   **data_colname**